Leikaab/apiconfig/apiconfig/utils/README.md

 URL construction, redaction of sensitive data and logging setup.
 Each subpackage can be used independently by API clients.

+## Module Description

+The utilities package centralizes common helpers used across `apiconfig`.
+It provides HTTP status helpers, tools for safe URL building, utilities for redacting sensitive data and helpers for configuring consistent logging.
+These modules are lightweight and are imported by other parts of the project to avoid duplicating boilerplate code.

 ## Navigation

 **Parent Module:** [apiconfig](../README.md)